Comparison · 9 min read

 What's the main difference between ChannelOS and TelemetryTV?

 TelemetryTV runs a player app or its own Box OS on a screen-attached device and is strongest at real-time data and BI dashboards for IT and comms teams.
-ChannelOS runs as a web page in the TV's own browser with no app to install, and its AI drafts a complete multi-slide show from a short description.
+ChannelOS runs as a web page in the TV's own browser, and its AI drafts a complete multi-slide show from a short description.
 TelemetryTV's only named AI is a support chatbot, not content generation.

 Do I need a media player or box for TelemetryTV?